 In addition to maps, I love to explore other spiritual expressions of the Middle Ages—practices, pilgrimage, and works of art.
 There is wisdom here for our age.
 There is truth, imagination, and beauty.
 There are traditions and disciplines that help us in our spiritual journey.
 Walk the medieval world with me, and let’s learn to walk our world with God.

 ✠ Ph.D. in medieval art history from the University of Chicago

 ✠ Former Fulbright scholar to Belgium

 ✠ Award of Excellence, “Best of the Christian Press” (Associated Church Press) for “Stigm(at)a: Facing the Mirror of the Wounds of Christ“

--Article featured on Freshly Pressed: "By the Garden Gate: A Journey with Robert Campin“
+✠ Editor’s pick for Freshly Pressed for “By the Garden Gate: A Journey with Robert Campin“

-I’m on the Advisory Board of the Ancient-Future Faith Network, a cross-denominational association of like-minded individuals and churches with a longing to return to classic Christian orthodoxy, orthopraxy, and spirituality.
+I’m a member of, and serve on the Advisory Board for, the Ancient-Future Faith Network, a cross-denominational association of like-minded individuals and churches with a longing to return to classic Christian orthodoxy, orthopraxy, and spirituality.

-In 2016 I joined the Redbud Writers Guild, a movement of Christian women who create in community and who infuence culture and faith.
+I’m also a proud member of the Redbud Writers Guild, a movement of Christian women who create in community and who influence culture and faith.